vijayg92/kubernetes-the-hard-way/README.md

 8. `bootstrapWorkerNodes.sh`: *Bootstraps Kubernetes nodes.*
 9. `validateCluster.sh`: *Validate deployment of the cluster.*
 10. `deployKubernetesTheHardway.sh`: *This is the main script which sequentially performs all the above steps to deploy the cluster in a hard way.*

 ## Installation

-1. Clone the repository -
+1. First you need to clone the repository:

 ```bash
 git clone https://github.com/vijayg92/kubernetes-the-hard-way.git
 cd kubernetes-the-hard-way
 ```

-2. Run `checkPrerequisites.sh` script to validate prerequisites.
+2. Then, run `checkPrerequisites.sh` script to validate prerequisites:

 ```bash
 ./checkPrerequisites.sh
 ```

-3. If step 2 works fine then deploy the cluster by running `deploy_kubernetes_the_hard_way.sh` script
+3. If step 2 works fine then only deploy the cluster by running `deploy_kubernetes_the_hard_way.sh` script:

 ```bash
 ./deployKubernetesTheHardway.sh
 ```

 4. Finally validation the cluster.

 ```bash